Jump To Section

 - Calibrate regularly.
 How often you need to calibrate your digital scale will depend on how frequently you use it.
 Generally, a good rule of thumb is to calibrate it before you start using it to make a recipe.
 Recommended calibration frequency may vary from model to model, so check the owner’s manual for a more specific recommendation.

-Become a better home cook with the MasterClass All-Access Pass.
+Become a better home cook with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Chef Thomas Keller, Gordon Ramsay, Wolfgang Puck, and more.